Marlins top Phillies 11-6 as specter of coronavirus looms

 UP NEXT

-Phillies manager Joe Girardi gets his first crack in the regular season against the Yankees after ending a lengthy stint in New York that included the 2009 World Series championship.
+Girardi gets his first crack in the regular season against the Yankees after ending a lengthy stint in New York that included the 2009 World Series championship.
 The Phillies send RHP Jake Arrieta, who missed the second half of last season after pitching the first half with bone spurs in his elbow, to the mound against LHP J.A.
 Happ.

 The Marlins send RHP Pablo Lopez to the mound against Baltimore RHP Asher Wojciechowski.